Vertexvis/vertex-web-sdk/packages/viewer/src/components/viewer-measurements/readme.md

 Measurements can be added programmatically using the `addMeasurement()` or by adding a measurement as a child of this component.

+**Note:** For the component to manage selection for measurements added as children, provide a unique ID to the element.

 ```html
 <html>
 <body>